anuditverma/anuditverma.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-graduation-cap about-icon"></span>
-I obtained my <strong>Bachelor of Technology</strong> degree in Computer Science & Engineering from the University School of Information, Communication & Technology in New Delhi, India.
-I am currently pursuing a <strong>Master of Science in Computer Science</strong> degree from California State University Long Beach.
+I have a <strong>Master's Degree</strong> in Computer Science from California State University Long Beach.
+I obtained my <strong>Bachelor of Technology Degree</strong> in Computer Science & Engineering from the University School of Information, Communication & Technology (USICT) in New Delhi, India.
 </p>

 <p class="about-text">